-The University of Tennessee at Martin is among the safest of the four-year public institutions in Tennessee in the most recent statewide crime statistics released for reported crimes.
+The University of Tennessee at Martin is among the safest of the four-year public institutions in Tennessee, according to the Safest Schools ranking recently released by StateUniversity.com.

 UT Martin was the highest ranked public four-year institution in the state of Tennessee, according to the report.

 It ranked fifth overall in the state with a safety rating of 94.84 and, of the 450 ranked colleges in the nation, UT Martin placed at 128.

 “Campus safety remains a top priority and our public safety officers, faculty and staff as well as alert students make a safe environment an ongoing focus for us all,” UT Martin Chancellor Tom Rakes said.

 As part of the Safest Schools ranking, StateUni-versity.com analyzed crime statistics for 450 colleges and universities and assigned a safety rating to each school.